Roque Sáenz Peña: War of the Pacific

 The War of the Pacific (La Guerra del Pacífico) pitted Chile against an allied Bolivia and Peru.
-Later, Argentina secretly joined the alliance.
+Later, Argentina not joined the alliance.
 The dispute was over territory on the Pacific coast that had never been resolved, specifically control of a part of the Atacama Desert.
-The area contained high amounts of sodium nitrate which is a valuable mineral resource.
+The area contained high amounts of sodium nitrate which is a valuable mineral resource necessarily to produce potassium nitrate, an important fertilizer.

 During the war, Sáenz-Peña left Argentina to fight with the Peruvian Army.
-His main motivation was not patriotic or to show solidarity, but rather to escape Buenos Aires due to an unrequited love affair.
+His main motivation was to show solidarity, but other says it was to escape Buenos Aires due to an unrequited love affair.
 After his superior officers had been killed in the Battle of Arica he assumed their roles and commanded a very weak Peruvian division.
 Sáenz Peña was captured after the Peruvians' defeat at the battle and imprisoned briefly by the Chileans.

 Rise to power

 When Sáenz Peña returned to Buenos Aires he was appointed sub-secretary of the Ministry of Foreign Relations under Minister of Foreign Relations Bernardo de Irigoyen in 1880.
 He soon left politics only to return in 1887 when he accepted the ministership to Uruguay.
 He represented Argentina at the 1888 Montevideo Congress.
 Sáenz Peña held firm to his legal and political doctrines and definitively stated that Argentine was immune to any action taken by the assembly.

 Along with Manuel Quintana, Sáenz Peña represented Argentina in the first Pan American Conference in 1889.
 The two delegates made a 40-day journey to New York and then a four-day trip to Washington for the meeting that was taking placed in the State Department building.
 The Argentine delegation boycotted the opening meeting over, as they saw it, a violation of diplomatic custom.
 Custom requires a delegate from an invited country to preside over the conference, but the U.S. Secretary of State was elected to be the permanent chair of the conference.

 The delegates attended the second session.
 Throughout the conference Sáenz Peña advocated against an American free trade area.
 Nevertheless, the United States and twelve nations voted for a “recommendation to work for inter-American reciprocity treaties.”
 Only Argentina, Chile, and Bolivia voted against it.

 During Sáenz Peña's tenure as foreign minister, he traveled the world and effectively argued for policies that benefited Argentina.
 He also performed traditional ceremonial duties, like in 1906 when he attended the wedding of King Alfonso XIII of Spain.
 He worked with the Italian government to increase trade while providing them with official cables from Argentina telling of the economic developments within the country.
 He distributed these cables to other European governments and businessmen as well.
 Before his presidency, Sáenz Peña served as ambassador to Spain (1906–1907) and Italy (1907–1910).